Skip to main content

 Interns

-There are very many different kinds of internship available.
-You will need to look at the agreement you have with the provider of the internship to see what your status is.
-You may be employed or be a volunteer, undertaking unpaid work.
-Interns who are providing services on a voluntary basis should look at our page on volunteering.
+There are many different kinds of internship available.
+You will need to look at the agreement you have with the provider of the internship to see what your status is and what rights you have: for example, you may be employed or be a volunteer, undertaking unpaid work.

 a message board with the words 'INTERNS WANTED' pinned to it, across the desk various stationary can be seen and a clock.